gasato/FaultAnalysis/README.md

 # FaultAnalysis
 Several QGIS Tools and Algorithms for Fault Analysis

+# WARNING
+Some importat Errors on these scripts were detected!!.
+For the momment do not use them!!!

 ## How To add these scripts to your QGIS installation

 There are two ways to add these scritps to your QGIS installtion.